hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_network_rules.html.markdown

 The following arguments are supported:

-* `storage_account_id` - (Optional) Specifies the ID of the storage account.
+* `storage_account_id` - (Required) Specifies the ID of the storage account.
 Changing this forces a new resource to be created.

 * `default_action` - (Required) Specifies the default action of allow or deny when no other rules match.
 Valid options are `Deny` or `Allow`.